 Upper: This Brooks Adrenaline GTS 18 is one of the best running shoes for women suffering from a knee problem.
 It has a smooth and new engineered mesh upper that gives a modernized look.

 Outsole: The rubber outsole of the shoe provides traction as well as flexibility.
 Run naturally and as fast as you can with the help of this rubber outsole.

-Midsole: It is featured with BioMoGo DNA cushioning midsole that lasts for long.
-It perfectly absorbs your impact for a soft and smooth landing and to keep you free from foot and knee pain.
+Midsole: It is featured with BioMoGo DNA cushioning midsole that lasts for a long.
+It perfectly absorbs your impact for a soft and smooth landing and keeps you free from foot and knee pain.